19 Most Instagrammable Things To Do In Philadelphia (That Aren't Overhyped)

 With over 80 vendors, you can build your own culinary adventure.
 Grab a roast pork sandwich (arguably even better than a cheesesteak), slurp down a bowl of homemade chicken and dumplings, or dive into fresh oysters at the counter.
 Then wander over to the dessert stands for a giant slice of pie or a classic cannoli.

-Beyond the food, Reading Terminal is pure Philly character: fast-talking vendors, loyal locals grabbing lunch, tourists wide-eyed at the sheer variety.
+Beyond the food, Reading Terminal is pure Philly character: fast-talking vendors, loyal locals grabbing lunch, and tourists wide-eyed at the sheer variety.
 It’s chaotic, a little loud, and completely wonderful.

 In 1915, Philadelphia received a replica called the "Centennial Bell," which hangs in Independence Hall today.